SidneyElsayed/midoandtolo/_posts/2021-08-15-top-dive-sites-dahab.md

   - egypt
 featured_image: /uploads/midoandtolo-164.jpg
 seo:
-  title: Top 5 Favorite Dives Sites in Dahab
+  title: Top 5 Favorite Dives Sites in Dahab | Blog | midoandtolo
   description: >-
     See the top 5 dive sites for Dahab, Egypt – one of the top dive destinations in the world.